lesleyrs/Client3/README.md

 Controls: right analog stick to move the mouse, dpad to rotate camera, B = left click, A = right click, Y = control, X = toggle fps, back = logout, start = login, white = center screen pan, black = pan with right analog stick

 ```
+TODO: fopen had to be separated due to the need for backwards slashes, also there's no chdir equivalent?
+TODO: save all button states to stop repeated button presses
+TODO: audio on highmem (for 128mb ram expansion?)

 NOTE: local servers don't work on emulator? only remote servers work
 NOTE: default.xbe stays around in rom dir when it's junk for other consoles that embed that directory.
 Can remove it after building.
-TODO: fopen had to be separated due to the need for backwards slashes, also there's no chdir equivalent?
-TODO: save all button states to stop repeated button presses
 ```

 ## Java client